Continuing Studies Art and Design Programs for Middle School through Grade 12

 Middle School Summer Camps

-Junior high students ages 11 to 13 can spend the summer exploring art and design in a variety of summer camps tailored to their unique interests.
-We offer one- and two-week camps focused on animation, architecture, comics and graphic novels, digital design, fashion, illustration, painting and drawing, toy design and 3D modeling, video game design, and web design.
+Students ages 10 to 13 explore art and design in a variety of courses tailored to their unique interests.
+We offer classes focused on animation, comics and graphic novels, fashion, drawing, and toy design and 3D modeling.

 Through exposure to a wide variety of artists and designers and visits to the Art Institute of Chicago museum, middle school camps introduce students to contemporary and traditional art as a source of inspiration.